webbmaxwell/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM is the browser's interpretation of the code

 2. What is an event?

+  An event is any action performed by the user that can be registered by the DOM

 3. What is an event listener?

+  An event listener is the code that watches for a specific event performed by the user to activate a specific function upon witnessing the event.

 4. Why would we convert a NodeList into an Array?

+  A NodeList is an array-like object, but not every array method can be used on it, so we convert it into an array to be able to manipulate the data a little more.

 5. What is a component?

+  A component is a function that can be used repeatedly to make different but similar elements.

 ### Git Set up